Mastering TipKit: Advanced

 • id: Bool.MyTip+show, property type + Tip type name + property name

-• valueType: string Bool
+• valueType: the string Bool

-• valueData: Encode data of Bool.false
+• valueData: Encoded data for Bool.false

 Swift